hphelion/documentation/devplatform/helion/user/deploy/languages/dotnet/sdk-getting-started.md

 ---
 <!--PUBLISHED-->

-#Getting Started With The .NET SDK
+# HP Helion Development Platform: Getting Started With The .NET SDK

 The .NET SDK library is built on top of HP Helion OpenStack&reg; APIs, which removes many of the complexities of working with the APIs so that developers can focus on writing applications.